Build Your First Chrome Extension: Step by Step

 | Content → Background | chrome.runtime.sendMessage() | Background listens with chrome.runtime.onMessage |

-Testing and Debugging Your Extension
+Testing and Debugging

-Loading the Extension
+Loading Your Extension

-- Open Chrome and navigate to
+- Open Chrome and go to

 chrome://extensions/ - Enable Developer mode (toggle in the top right)